fusepoolP3/overall-architecture/d51-deliverable.md

 Transformers are identified by an URI which is the entry point of the RESTfull transformation API.
 Very often a single HTTP Server will provide many related transformers.
 For example a server on host `translate.example.org` might provide an a transformer translating from English to German with URI `http://translate.example.org/en/de` and another transformer translating from Esperanto to Klingon at URI `http://translate.example.org/eo/tlh`.
 Such a software providing many transformers is called *transformer factory*.

 The transformer API supports both synchronous and asynchronous transformers.
-While a synchronous transformer return the transformation result right as the response of the transformation request asynchronous transformer will deliver their results at a later time.
+While a synchronous transformer returns the transformation result right as the response of the transformation request asynchronous transformer will deliver their results at a later time.
 Asynchronous transformers might for instance require some user interaction in order to deliver their results.

 Transformers may invoke other transformers, we provide a transformer factory to create pipeline transformers.
 A pipeline transformers invokes a list of transformers in sequence passing the output of one transformer as input to the next transformer and at the end retuning the output of the last transformer.
 For example this allows to chain a transformer translating the content with a transformer that does named entity extraction, which would be useful if no entity labels are available in the original language.